 Independent study is a directed, structured learning experience offered as an extension of the regular curriculum.
 It is intended to allow individual students to broaden their comprehension of the principles of and competencies associated with the discipline or program.
 Its purpose is to supplement existing courses with individualized, in-depth learning experiences.
 Such learning experiences may be undertaken independent of the traditional classroom setting, but will be appropriately directed and supervised by regular instructional staff.
 Total contact hours vary based on the learning experience.

-ANTH 292 Special Topics: (1-3 Hour)

-This course periodically offers specialized or advanced discipline-specific content related to the study of Anthropology, not usually taught in the curriculum.
-Due to the breadth and depth of the discipline, this course may expand upon a topic introduced in a current course, synthesize topics that cross-cut existing courses, or explore a topic not addressed currently in the Department of Anthropology curriculum.
+ANTH 292 Special Topics: (1-3 Hour) This course periodically offers specialized or advanced discipline-specific content related to the study of Anthropology, not usually taught in the curriculum.
+Due to the breadth and depth of the discipline, this course may expand upon a topic introduced in a current course, synthesize topics that cross-cut existing courses or explore a topic not addressed currently in the Department of Anthropology curriculum.
 Students may repeat Special Topics in Anthropology for credit but only on different topics.
+This is a repeatable course and may be taken more than once for credit.